Yepez719/iop-700/README.md

 inside out project 700 branch 700-1
 -added snowman face and hat divs to index.html -created styles for snowman face and hat divs

+inside out project 700 branch 701-0
+-added hill div to index.html directly below the snowman -added the hill class styles to the style.css file -added background gradients to the body
+-forced content to stay in window and the overflow to be hidden by adding html styles -forced scrollbar to be hidden
+-updated snowman style to center the snowman in the screen